jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 If Xina has more to say or update in his message, this .txt will be updated.

-If you have any bugs, please report to either the official XinaA15 GitHub or join their Discord.
+If you have any bugs, please report in [GitHub Issues](https://github.com/jacksight/xina520_official_jailbreak/issues) or join the [XinaA15 Discord Server](https://discord.gg/xina-a15)